5 Fashion Trends That Were Pioneered by The Beatles

 - The Beatle Boots – Cuban heeled boots were always a part of the signature look of the Beatles along with the drainpipe trousers they wore with their suits.
 Since the first appearance they made in those tight-fitting ankle length boots, they became a permanent affair.

 - Collarless suits – The Beatles always wore Edwardian collarless suits to their concerts.
 They became a raging item of popularity especially among the teens.
+Find the men joggers online at Vicemode.
 Even other bands used to wear collarless suits to their concerts.

 Now do you get the feel of just how iconic the Beatles really were or still are?